Whether you've got a big backyard or a small apartment balcony, here's how to design the ultimate outdoor kitchen and barbecue area.

 Are duplexes soundproof?

-Whether or not a duplex will work for you depends on your personal situation.
 Duplexes are sometimes on one title, meaning both halves must be sold together.
-If a duplex is subdivided into two separate titles, each home can be sold separately, says Peterson.
+If a duplex is subdivided into two separate titles, each home can be sold separately.

-These extra costs can include tax costs, civil engineering costs and the connection of services, levies and taxes, he says.
+There can also be additional costs to build a duplex, so don’t get caught out.
+These extra costs can include tax costs, civil engineering costs and the connection of services, levies and taxes.
 So, make sure you crunch the numbers first.
+Contact the relevant authority for more details.